wp-plugins/pierres-wordspew/readme.txt

 == Changelog ==

+= 6.0 =
+* **Security correction !!** and it concerns all older release, so please update your shoutbox with this release.
+* Optimization of code for js and css parts.
+All dynamic datas are stored in php and all static in js and css files. it should optimize the loading time and response of the shoutbox.
+* In `wordspew_archive.php` there were an old bug with the time shown with the `strftime` function.
+Corrected.
+* The variable of the wordpress table prefix is not shown anymore (for security reason too).
+* I merged the two files `ajax_shout.php` and `fade.php` in a unique `ajax_shout.js` so there will be less http requests and shorter responses times.
+* **I wish to really thanks [Kevin Fernandez](http://www.howgeek.com/) who discover the security flaw.**

 = 5.61 =
 * Little correction on the new attribute `onclick` (for the resize of the shoutbox).
 I used `onClick` who does not validate as XHTML 1.0...
 Thanks to [xcopfly](http://xcopfly.com/) who informs me about the bug :).